Team Blogsself-compassion-blog-'ve-got-your-back

 I invite you to give it a try and see how you get on.
 What is it like to ask yourselves these questions and even to touch in with them regularly?
 Remember, the most important thing is to not beat yourself up if you struggle to remember or if that inner voice feels a bit harsh.
 By giving ourself a break, even when things go awry, we are cultivating kindness and self-compassion.

 If this is inspiring you to go a bit further, we have our Level 1: Being Present course (Starts 12 October on Thursday evenings) that explores these themes through our compassion based mindfulness training.
-If you have already completed the Level 1: Mindfulness, why not take join us for our Level 2: Compassion course that starts on October 30th.
+If you have already completed the Level 1: Mindfulness, why not take join us for our Mindfulness Level 2 – Responding with Compassion.
 It is a wonderful opportunity to provide the structure and maintain the commitment to truly change the voice that we use with ourselves.
 If we can be compassionate to ourselves, we can start to be more compassionate to those all around us.

 Jane